Shawn Hillegas

-Shawn Patrick Hillegas (born August 21, 1964) is a former professional right-handed pitcher.
+Shawn Patrick Hillegas (born August 21, 1964) is an American former professional baseball right-handed pitcher.
 He played for the Los Angeles Dodgers, Chicago White Sox, Cleveland Indians, New York Yankees and Oakland Athletics of Major League Baseball (MLB).

 Biography

 Hillegas was born in Dos Palos, California, on August 21, 1964.

 Hillegas was 6'3", 190 pounds (although one source says he was 6'2", 208 pounds) and he threw and batted right-handed.
 He attended Forest Hills High School in Sidman, Pennsylvania, and then Middle Georgia College.

 Career

 Hillegas was drafted by the California Angels in the 26th round (657th overall) of the 1983 draft.
 He opted not to sign that year.
 In 1984, he signed with the Los Angeles Dodgers after being drafted 4th overall in the first round.

-He did well in the minors for the most part, having only one real bad stretch: in 1986 with the Albuquerque Dukes, he had a 6.17 ERA in 9 games.
+He did well in the minors, with only one bad stretch: in 1986 with the Albuquerque Dukes, he had a 6.17 ERA in 9 games.
 His best minor league season statistically was 1984 with the Vero Beach Dodgers, where he had a 1.83 ERA in 13 games.

 On August 9, 1987, Hillegas made his major league debut.
 He lived up to his first round status in his debut-he pitched 82/3 innings with 6 strikeouts and 2 earned runs for the win.
 Perhaps his best Major League season was his rookie year-he went 4-3 with a 3.57 ERA in 58 innings pitched.

-Overall in his career, he went 24-38, with a 4.61 ERA.
+Hillegas went 24-38, with a 4.61 ERA.
 He never quite lived up to his 1st round status as a whole.
 As a batter, he went 2-29-that's a .069 batting average.
 He committed 9 errors in the field, for a .900 fielding percentage.
 He balked only once in his career.

 He played his final game on July 17, 1993.